xpertOfRock/BookTheRoom/README.md

 			slick-carousel - library for carousel

 			js-cookie - library for storaging data in cookies (in this case - auth tokents: access, refresh; user data)

+Documentation required for all components with complicated business or infrastructure logic.